Cross-European Winter School On

 What is musical ability?
 How do we assess it in research and education?
 What insights do different disciplines offer?
-These questions will be central to the winter school that will consider these through presentations, methods training, and hands-on research practice.
+These questions were central to the winter school that considered these through presentations, methods training, and hands-on research practice.

 Guest speakers: Daniel Müllensiefen, Glenn Schellenberg

 School workshop leaders and presenters: Annarita Addessi, Maria Chelkowska-Zacharewicz, Suvi Saarikallio, Marc Thompson, Renee Timmers, among others.